"You cannot educate an unhealthy child and you cannot keep an uneducated child healthy."

 Many students have received the Hepatitis A vaccine, but the dates were not indicated on the certificate currently at school.
 The two doses of Hepatitis A vaccine must be given 6 months apart.
 If both doses of Hepatitis A can't be administered before the start of the 2018-19 school year, your healthcare provider will give you a new certificate when the first dose is received that will allow your child to start school.
 The nurse at your child's school will gladly accept new certificates as soon as they are available.
 Please make a copy or ask the school to make a copy to keep for your records.

-Do not swallow the pool water and avoid getting water in mouth.
+- Do not swallow the pool water and avoid getting water in your mouth.

 FIGHT MOSQUITO BITES